thermalogic/SEES/guide/BuildingSoftwareEnvironment.md

 * Goto  [Unofficial Windows Binaries for Python Extension Packages page](https://www.lfd.uci.edu/~gohlke/pythonlibs/)

-* Download the suitable release (distributed as a “wheel” archive) series that matches your Windows and Python versione.
+* Download the suitable release (distributed as a “wheel” archive) series that matches your Windows and Python versions.
 In the filename, the digits after “cp” indicate the Python version, e.g.

 ```bash
  numpy‑1.14.1+mkl‑cp35‑cp35m‑win_amd64.whl